zephy0808/django-marketing-toolkit/README.rst

 Notes
 ------

 Obviously the templates are just based stuff.
-You should always extend those from the actualy project `base` template etc...
+You should always extend those from the actually project ``base`` template etc...